kanuduba/github-puppetter-test/README.md

-Fixed typos in the README file.
+Updated the dependencies in package.json.